 Now that I’m back, what’s on the menu?
 Why, pesto parsley of course!
 Yeah, you probably figured that out from the title.
-Anyway…why pesto with parsley instead of basil?
+Anyway…why use parsley instead of basil?
 I’m glad you asked!

-Third, parsley stays bright green when pureed into a sauce and that means you’ll have a beautiful, green pesto for your dinner even if you made the pesto days ago.
+Third, parsley stays bright green when pureed into a sauce and that means you’ll have a beautiful, green sauce for your dinner even if you made the pesto days ago.
 Bonus!

 How do you make parsley pesto?

 To make parsley pesto put parsley, walnuts, romano cheese, garlic, and lemon in a food processor.
 Start the processor and pour in olives oil while it runs.
 Continue processing until you have a smooth sauce.